Online Resource for CPP Disability Participants in 2023

 It is a special CPP disability court.

 Yes Service Canada will assist you in going back to work.
-They may pay for your training because they have a special vocational program.
+They may pay for your training because they have a unique vocational program.
 Additionally, they may permit you to keep your benefits even as you seek employment.

 Lawyers and Representatives for CPP Disability